AkitotheExiled/RSSReply/README.md

 - - - -
 ### Putting it together
 * On your desktop, navigate to the extracted folder, RSSReply-master and open it.
-* Open config.ini and it should look something like this.
+* Open the config.ini file
-* Enter in your information from before and select save!
+* Enter in your information that we've been gathering and save it!

 **It should now look like this!**